cerner/terra-core/packages/terra-avatar/docs/upgrade-guide.md

 * `initials` prop now only accepts one or two letters.

 ## Steps to uplift to V2
-1. Use a named export to specify which variant to use.
+1. Use the default export for the `Avatar` variant.
+Use a named export for `Facility` and `SharedUser` variants.
 2. Specify alternative text, using the `alt` prop.
 3. Profit.